LLM4Rocq/babel-formal/doc/details.md

 ## Introduction

-Even though sequence of tactics can vary significantly between languages, our hope is that we can translate lambda-terms from one language (e.g., a proof from Mathlib in Lean) into a sequence of tactics in another language (e.g., in Rocq).
+Even though tactics can vary significantly between languages, our hope is that we can translate lambda-terms from one language (e.g., a proof from Mathlib in Lean) into a sequence of tactics in another language (e.g., in Rocq).
 In this sense, we use **$\lambda$-calculus** as a pivot language.

 This approach avoid the issue of **parallel data scarcity** in translation tasks between proof assistants.
-Moreover, Lean and Rocq rely on the same type of $\lambda$-calculus (namely Calculus of Inductive Constructions), making them natural candidates for this specific experimentation.
+Moreover, Lean and Rocq both rely on the same type of $\lambda$-calculus (namely Calculus of Inductive Constructions), making them natural candidates for this specific experimentation.

+Initially, we trained a model specifically to decompile Rocq proof terms into sequences of tactics (given premises and notations), trained only on MathComp.
+This allowed us to validate the concept of using $\lambda$-calculus as a pivot language and achieve unified Rocq datasets (SSReflect).

 ### Related works